Tag Archive | how to protect vegetables in cold weather

 Houseplants

 Without using miniature lights in Maryland’s colder winters, I would not have been able to harvest this assortment of greens.
-I grew lettuces, leeks, arugula, hon tsai tai, mustard spinach, dinosaur and ‘Red Russian’ kales, and spinach.
-And Swiss chard, tatsoi, pac choi, mini broccoli ‘Happy Rich’ in wide, shallow pots, about 6″ deep (such as those in photo).
-‘Nabechan’ bunching onions and some greens grew in the ground on one end of the cold frame, while potted crops sat on the brick surface.
+(Average winter low temperatures in USDA zone 6b are -5° to 0°F.) I grew lettuces, leeks, arugula, hon tsai tai, mustard spinach, dinosaur and ‘Red Russian’ kales, and spinach.
+And Swiss chard, tatsoi, pac choi, mini broccoli ‘Happy Rich’ in wide, shallow pots, about 6″ deep (such as those in the photo, below).

 cool season vegetables